Maziarkiani/maziarkiani.github.io/content/publications/lrec-2026-indor-corpus/index.md

 ---
-title: '[FORTHCOMING] Beyond Fake News Detection: A Community-based Study of the Multicultural Nature of Information Disorder'
+title: 'Beyond Fake News Detection: A Community-based Study of the Multicultural Nature of Information Disorder'

 authors:
   - Sara Gemelli